TheGoodlike13/liberty_or_death/README.md

 Here's the thing.
 It feels like Kerberos is often mentioned with Windows in the same sentence.
 Well, it really isn't, but nonetheless, windows uses Kerberos somehow.
 Maybe I don't need to install it.
 Or maybe windows can install it for me.
-Let's just hope that won't be a broken ass installation that will not configurable or something.
+Let's just hope that won't be a broken ass installation that will not be configurable or something.
 Regardless, I will pursue this quest tomorrow.

+I start the next day by shaving my massive beard and busting out some fried bread.
+Now you know it's serious, you know it's personal.